ryanoshea/ryanoshea.com/README.md

 ### `app.js`

 `app.js` is a single-endpoint REST handler for the one AJAX call made by the frontend — fetching the contents of a portfolio album on Flickr.
-It uses the wonderful [`flickrapi`](https://www.npmjs.com/package/flickrapi) promisified with [`bluebird`](https://www.npmjs.com/package/bluebird) to fetch all the necessary details from Flickr's API.
+It uses  [`flickr-sdk`](https://github.com/flickr/flickr-sdk) to fetch all the necessary details from Flickr's API.
 All of those requests take a while, so after the first set of requests, the server caches the results until the contents of the Flickr album change.

 ## Frontend Angular 1 App